worldlife123/bf2-infomap-generator/README.md

 # Install

 1. Install [python 2.7.13](https://www.python.org/downloads/release/python-2713/) first.
 After installing python, you can run install_pillow.bat to install pillow via pip.
-2. Unzip the folder infomap into your mod's python folder.
+2. Create a new folder "infomap" into your mod's python folder, and copy everything into this folder.
 Note that this tool is not loaded in game, so after infomap generation you can delete the folder.
 3. Copy nvdxt.exe to bin folder.

 # Usage